As humans, we can be quick to make judgments, and these judgments are often based on how things appear at first glance.

-When it comes to someone who struggles with porn, it is so important not to write him or her off as “perverted,” “bad,” or “gross.”
-Everyone who struggles with porn is a human being who has a unique story and deserves to be heard.
+When it comes to someone who has experienced the proven negative effects of porn in their life, it is so important not to write him or her off as “perverted,” “bad,” or “gross.”
+Everyone who experiences the negative effects of porn is a human being who has a unique story and deserves to be heard.
 To be clear, we’re talking about the people who are struggling with porn and can’t seem to quit it for good yet, but we’re not justifying porn consumption.

 Here’s the reality of what we’re dealing with: the average age of first exposure to pornography is 11 years old.
 Think back to what you were like when you were 11.
 Maybe you loved skateboarding, or were involved in your Girl Scout or Boy Scout troop, or spent your time playing computer games.
 No matter what your hobbies were, none of us were the epitome of maturity at that age–we were just kids, doing the things kids like to do.